SynLube logo SynLube Lube-4-Life®

 In the early 1900s there were dozens of automobile manufacturers in the United States, and many more worldwide.
 Many of these manufacturers and automobile parts companies joined trade groups that met their needs for promoting business and raising public awareness of this new form of transportation.
 A need for patent protection, common technical design problems, and the development of engineering standards was quickly emerging and many engineers in the automobile business expressed a desire to have "free exchange of ideas" in order to expand their individual technical knowledge base.

-Two magazine men of that era: Peter Heldt of The Horseless Age, and Horace Swetland of The Automobile were tireless advocates of the concepts that forged the creation of SAE.
 Heldt wrote an editorial in June of 1902 in which he said, "Now there is a noticeable tendency for automobile manufacturers to follow certain accepted lines of construction, technical questions constantly arise which seek solution from the cooperation of the technical men connected with the industry.
 These questions could best be dealt with by a technical society.
-The field of activity for this society would be the purely technical side of automobiles."
+The field of activity for this society would be the purely technical side of automobiles.

-A mere 27 months after Heldt's editorial the Society of Automobile Engineers was born.
+Mere 27 months after Heldt's editorial the Society of Automobile Engineers was born.

-The SAE still exists today (www.sae.org)
+SAE still exists today www.sae.org

 The crowning achievement of the era was the famous FORD Model T, which made mobility for the masses an achievable as well as affordable reality.

 The Model T was introduced on October 1, 1908, and production continued as late as 1927; the final total production was 15,007,034.
-This record stood for the next 45 years.

-FORD Motor Company is still in business today.
-By contrast almost all of their rivals that made better and more durable cars, which were hand made and much more expensive all eventually went out of business or were absorbed into General Motors or Chrysler.
+By contrast almost all of their rivals that made better and more durable cars, which were hand made and much more expensive, all eventually went out of business or were absorbed into General Motors or Chrysler.

 These seldom driven and even seldom started always garaged examples of automotive opulence indeed seem to last “forever”.